Big Data tools

 If you have any questions regarding the Big Data Tools plugin, click the Support link and select one of the available options.
 You can join the support Slack channel, submit a ticket in the YouTrack system, or copy the support email to send your question.

-In the notebook editor, you can add and execute Scala and SQL code paragraphs.
+In the notebook editor, you can add and execute SQL code paragraphs.
 When editing your code paragraph, you can use all the coding assistance features available for a particular language.
 Code warnings and errors will be highlighted in the corresponding code constructs in the scrollbar.
 The results of paragraph execution are shown in the preview area below each paragraph.

 Use the notebook editor toolbar for the basic operations with notebooks: